 Before, During and After Violent Transitions

-We work in situations of complex transitions with victims and a range of key stakeholders to prevent and end atrocities and transition societies.
+We work in contexts of complex transitions, engaging directly with victims and a broad range of stakeholders to prevent and halt atrocities, address organised crime, and support societies in their transition toward the rule of law.

 TJ Policy